michaellengyel/Lidar_Lane_Separator_Detection/README.md

 4. Open generated .sln file in repository
 5. Set configuration to "Release"
 6. Build and run software with ctrl+F5
+7. Use WASD keys and Mouse to change position in displayed point cloud

 ## Used Sources